The 8 Reasons for Staking in Agriculture that You Should Know

 When crops such as tomatoes, cucumber, yam, and pumpkin plants are staked, they give higher yields.
 Increases in yield, particularly enable farmers to maximize profit.

-Staking enhances the position of crops for better photosynthesis, prevents crops from weed competition, and allows for allow for better exposure to wind.
+Staking enhances the position of crops for better photosynthesis, prevents crops from weed competition, and allows for better exposure to wind.

 These factors contribute to increased yield of crops.
 Photosynthesis, particularly plays a significant role in influencing the yield of crops.